maxhda-studio/dynamic_text_highlighting/README.md

 * `text`: the whole text
 * `highlights`: the words to be highlighted
 * `color`: the highlight color
+* `styleHighlights`: the default text style to the words to be highlighted
 * `style`: the default text style
 * `caseSensitive`: the case sensitive option